-A humid summer day can do more than leave you needing a shower--it can actually cause serious health problems.
-Here’s a rundown of some of the ways extreme heat can do your body damage and how you can protect yourself.
+A humid summer day can do more than leave you needing a shower—it actually can cause serious health problems.
+Here’s a rundown of some of the ways extreme heat can do your body harm and how you can protect yourself.

-Hyperthermia, the underlying cause of most heat illnesses, happens when the body absorbs more heat than it can dissipate.
-Usually, the body keeps itself cool by what’s known as thermoregulation, better known as simple sweating.
+Hyperthermia, the underlying cause of most heat illnesses, occurs when the body absorbs more heat than it can dissipate.
+Usually, the body keeps itself cool by what’s known as thermoregulation—sweating.
 But when the body’s temperature regulators cannot keep up with the external temperature, you overheat.

 Hyperthermia can lead to three heat-related illnesses: heat cramps, heat exhaustion and heat stroke.
-They are usually progressive so it’s important to be able to recognize the early symptoms of the milder heat illnesses, such as heat cramps, so you can avoid a more severe condition like heat stroke.
+They are usually progressive so it’s important to be able to recognize the early symptoms of the milder heat illnesses, such as heat cramps.
+That can help you avoid a more severe condition, such as heat stroke.

 SLIDESHOW: Your Guide to Summer Food